-Federally funded trials.
-The study or investigation is approved or funded (which may include funding through in-kind contributions) by one or more of the following:

-- National Institutes of Health (NIH).
+- Federally funded trials.
+The study or investigation is approved or funded (which may include funding through in-kind contributions) by one or more of the following: - National Institutes of Health (NIH).
 (Includes National Cancer Institute (NCI)); - Centers for Disease Control and Prevention (CDC); - Agency for Healthcare Research and Quality (AHRQ); - Centers for Medicare and Medicaid Services (CMS); - a cooperative group or center of any of the entities described above or the Department of Defense (DOD) or the Veterans Administration (VA); - a qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants; or

-- The Department of Veterans Affairs, the Department of Defense or the Department of Energy as long as the study or investigation has been reviewed and approved through a system of peer review that is determined by the Secretary of Health and Human Services to meet both of the following criteria: - comparable to the system of peer review of studies and investigations used by the National Institutes of Health; and - ensures unbiased review of the highest scientific standards by qualified individuals who have no interest in the outcome of the review.

-the study or investigation is conducted under an investigational new drug application reviewed by the U.S. Food and Drug Administration;

-the study or investigation is a drug trial that is exempt from having such an investigational new drug application;

-the clinical trial must have a written protocol that describes a scientifically sound study and have been approved by all relevant institutional review boards (IRBs) before participants are enrolled in the trial.
-UnitedHealthcare may, at any time, request documentation about the trial; or the subject or purpose of the trial must be the evaluation of an item or service that meets the definition of a Covered Health Service and is not otherwise excluded under the Plan.
+- The Department of Veterans Affairs, the Department of Defense or the Department of Energy as long as the study or investigation has been reviewed and approved through a system of peer review that is determined by the Secretary of Health and Human Services to meet both of the following criteria: - comparable to the system of peer review of studies and investigations used by the National Institutes of Health; and - ensures unbiased review of the highest scientific standards by qualified individuals who have no interest in the outcome of the review. - the study or investigation is conducted under an investigational new drug application reviewed by the U.S. Food and Drug Administration; - the study or investigation is a drug trial that is exempt from having such an investigational new drug application; - the clinical trial must have a written protocol that describes a scientifically sound study and have been approved by all relevant institutional review boards (IRBs) before participants are enrolled in the trial.
+UnitedHealthcare may, at any time, request documentation about the trial; or - the subject or purpose of the trial must be the evaluation of an item or service that meets the definition of a Covered Health Service and is not otherwise excluded under the Plan.

 Please remember that you must obtain prior authorization as soon as the possibility of participation in a clinical trial arises.
-If authorization from the Claims Administrator is not obtained, Benefits for Covered Health Services will be reduced to 50% of Eligible Expenses, however the reduction in Benefits will not exceed \$500.
+If authorization from the Claims Administrator is not obtained, you will be responsible for paying all charges and no Benefits will be paid.